 It is time to become a licensed teacher and find a teaching position.
 There are several steps to follow to become licensed.
-The Office of Educator Preparation at the Arkansas Department of Education (ADE) is responsible for the licensure of all Arkansas educators.
-The Professional Licensure Officer will assist in with this process.
+The Office of Educator Licensure at the Division of Elementary and Secondary Education (DESE) is responsible for the licensure of all Arkansas educators.
+The Professional Licensure Officer will assist with this process.
 Applicants are urged to apply for their teaching license upon completion of their teacher education program.